PureRank: A parameter-free recursive importance measure for network nodes: Method: PureRank as a parameter-free RDI-based importance measure

 \subsection{A procedure for computing PureRank}

-This section presents a step-by-step procedure for computing the PureRank vector $\vc{\pi}$ from a given network.
-We begin by classifying the nodes into three structural classes---dangling, recurrent, and transient---based on SCC decomposition.
-We then describe how to compute the local importance vector of each class, emphasizing the computational advantages of this approach.
-We also mention the simplicity and modularity of constructing the PureRank vector from the local importance vectors.
-Finally, we summarize the entire procedure in an algorithmic form for practical implementation.
+This subsection presents a modular procedure for computing the PureRank vector $\vc{\pi}$ of the target network $G=(V,\vc{W})$.
+The procedure uses the node classification $\calC$ introduced in Section~\ref{subsec:node_classification} to compute the local importance vectors $\{\vc{\lambda}_S\}_{S\in\calC}$ separately for each class and to aggregate them into $\vc{\pi}$ via (\ref{eqn:PureRank_vectors}).
+The modular structure of the procedure decomposes the major computations into classwise tasks.
+This decomposition clarifies which tasks can be performed in parallel.
+The decomposition also shows which quantities may need to be recomputed after a local update of the network, provided that the node classification remains unchanged.

-We begin by explaining how to classify the nodes of the network $G = (V, \vc{W})$ into Classes $D$ (dangling), $R$ (recurrent), and $T$ (transient) using SCC decomposition.
-Two standard algorithms for this task are Kosaraju's algorithm \cite[Algorithm~4.6]{Sedg11} and Tarjan's algorithm \cite{Tarj72}, both of which run run in $O(|V| + |E|)$ time, where $O(\cdot)$ denotes Big-O notation and $E = \{(i, j) \in V^2 : w_{i,j} > 0\}$ is the set of links in $G$.
-After decomposition, each SCC is assigned to a class based on its connectivity: (i) closed SCCs without outlinks (including self-loops) belong to Class $D$; (ii) closed SCCs with outlinks belong to Class $R$ and are labeled as mutually disjoint subclasses $R_1, R_2, \dots$; (iii) non-closed SCCs belong to Class $T$.
-Algorithm~\ref{algo:node_classification} summarizes this classification process.
+We describe the procedure that generates the node classification $\calC=\{R_1,R_2,\dots,R_K,T,D\}$.
+The procedure identifies Class $D$ from the out-degrees and then applies SCC decomposition to the subnetwork induced by $V\setminus D$.
+Standard SCC algorithms, such as Kosaraju's algorithm \cite[Algorithm~4.6]{Sedg11} and Tarjan's algorithm \cite{Tarj72}, run in $O(|V|+|E|)$ time, where $E=\{(i,j)\in V^2:w_{i,j}>0\}$ is the set of links in the network $G$ and $O(\cdot)$ denotes Big-O notation.
+Each SCC $S_1,S_2,\dots,S_L$ in $V\setminus D$ is assigned to a class according to its connectivity: each closed SCC forms Class $R_k$ for some $k\in\bbK$, whereas each non-closed SCC belongs to Class $T$.
+Algorithm~\ref{algo:node_classification} summarizes this classification procedure.

-Next, we outline the computation of the local importance vectors (the individual computations are described below), focusing on its advantages stemming from class classification.
-The respective local importance vectors are typically computed independently by the power method, and thus their computation is parallelizable.
-Additionally, even when the network topology changes, it is sufficient to recompute only the local importance vectors that are affected.
-Furthermore, the local importance vector $\vc{\lambda}_D$ of Class $D$ is equal to the uniform distribution vector $\vc{\mu}_D$ on the set $D$, and therefore its computation is trivial.
-In the following, we describe the computation of the local importance vectors of Classes $R_k$ ($k \in \bbK$) and $T$.